indyleo/indyleo/README.md

 ### Hello There Fellow Github Users 👋 ###

-- 🔭 I’m currently working on my new dwm config
+- 🔭 I’m currently thinking to switch to kde6 or cosmic
 - 🌱 I’m currently learning rando
 - he/him are my pronouns
-- Fun fact: Debian is the best distro
+- Fun fact: LFS is the best distro
-- Will be updating less now since i'm now dual booting
+- Will be updating less now since i'm now dual booting (may start to only use wsl)